JLobbes/phone-reader-project/To-Do.md

             - this.frameRate = 10; // milliseconds
             - this.autoScrollAnimation = '';

-        - Med scroll
+        - slow scroll
             - this.scrollSpeed = 1; // pixels per interval
             - this.frameRate = 5; // milliseconds
             - this.autoScrollAnimation = 'transfrom linear';

-        - Fast scroll
+        - faster scroll
             - this.scrollSpeed = 1.5; // pixels per interval
             - this.frameRate = 5; // milliseconds
             - this.autoScrollAnimation = 'transfrom linear';